 Entry-level Action cars don’t get much in the way of luxury kit: you get halogen headlamps instead of LEDs, parking sensors instead of a reversing camera, a smartphone cradle in place of the infotainment display, and air-conditioning as opposed to climate control.
 These models only come with the smaller 24kWh battery, too, meaning you’re stuck with a range of just 115 miles – and that’s according to official tests.

-Step up to the Passion spec for around £3,500, and as well as the larger 42kWh battery and a more generous 186-199-mile range, you also get that all-important touchscreen with DAB radio, Apple CarPlay and Android Auto, plus cruise control, climate control and split-folding rear-seats.
-You’ll be able to charge at 85kW, too, making this version the real value sweet spot of the range.
+Step up to the Passion spec for £3,500 more, and as well as the larger 42kWh battery and a more generous 186-199-mile range, you also get that all-important touchscreen with DAB radio, Apple CarPlay and Android Auto, plus cruise control, climate control and split-folding rear-seats.
+You’ll be able to charge at 85kW, too, making this version the value sweet spot of the range.

 Moving up the range, Icon adds the lovely 10.25-inch screen, as well as 16-inch alloy wheels, keyless entry, automatic wipers and traffic-sign information.
 If technology is high on your agenda, then the extra £1,500 or so it costs is well worth it.

 For now, La Prima sits at the top of the range.
 It costs £2,000 more than the Icon, at a smidge under £27,000 (after the £2,500 government grant) – or £30,000 for the convertible – but adds big-car luxury features like wireless smartphone charging, a panoramic roof, a parking camera, LED lights and 17-inch alloy wheels.
 There are extra driver aids and semi-autonomous technology features, too.

 Infotainment, apps & sat nav